Florida Books: The Best Books Set in the Sunshine State

 Katie is on the verge of being laid off from her job as a video producer, so she’s forced to take a gig profiling Tom “Hutch” Hutcheson, a Coast Guard rescue swimmer in Key West.

 There are two problems with her plan.
-First, Hutch is her co-worker’s brother, and the men do NOT get along.
+First, Hutch is her co-workers brother and the men do NOT get along.
 And more importantly, she told a little fib that she knew how to swim.

 Early readers report loving the fun side characters like Aunt Rue and George Bailey, Hutch’s rescued Great Dane.
-The lighter aspects of the story are coupled with some deeper topics, including body image issues and grief.
+The lighter aspects of the story are coupled with some deeper topics, including body image and grief.

 Racing the Rain book cover